Jamie Bonnell, Writing

 Ingrid Donaldson began her artistic career in 1998 when she opened Hot Sand Glassworks; a retail and instruction based glass studio.
 As she developed her own personal styles and techniques through research and development, she gained national recognition and was invited to study directly with the Bullseye Glass Company and several internationally known Glass Masters.
 In 2007, she decided to pursue a Bachelor of Fine Arts degree in Metals from Arizona State University while working professionally within the glass field, and opened The Blink Gallery in 2008.
 With her guidance, gallery representation and promotion, several artists have since received national attention.
 Returning to school, Ingrid decided to continue her education and was accepted into the Graduate Program at Arizona State University.
 She has since graduated Summa Cum Laude with a Master of Fine Arts degree with a concentration in Metalsmithing.
 Ingrid has gone on to build a reputation for her innovative glass and metal designs and techniques as well as her well-balanced teaching strategies.
 She is frequently recruited to create and implement program development and class structures.
 Currently she is the Faculty of Jewelry and Metalsmithing at Scottsdale Community College.
 Ingrid also reopened the Blink Gallery which is located in Scottsdale Arizona.

-Robert Isenberg, Writing
+Robert Isenberg, Online Writing

 First year at the Center: 2016